ihmeuw/vivarium_public_health/docs/source/advanced/mslt/uncertainty.rst

    It also provides support for running these simulations in parallel across an arbitrary number of cores.

+   **This is a bespoke process** because you need to decide which draws are correlated (e.g., the incidence rate for a single disease, across all age groups, sex, and ethnicity).

    A convenience script is provided, which can be used as follows:

    .. code:: console